SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

       protocol: TCP
 EOF

+# Relative to the solace-kubernetes-quickstart/solace directory
 ../../helm/helm upgrade  XXXX-XXXX . –f values.yaml –f port_update.yaml
 ```

-Next, delete the pod(s) to force them recreated with the new release as described above in the upgrade case.
+Next, delete the pod(s) to force them to be recreated with the new release as described above in the upgrade case.

 ## Deleting a deployment

 Use Helm to delete a deployment, also called a release:

 ```
-# in this case relative to the solace-kubernetes-quickstart/solace directory
+# Relative to the solace-kubernetes-quickstart/solace directory
-../../helm/helm delete XXXX-XXXX
+../../helm/helm delete XXX-XXX
 ```

-Note: in some versions Helm may return an error even delete was successful.
+> Note: In some versions, Helm may return an error even if the deletion was successful.

 Check what has remained from the deployment, which should only return a single line with svc/kubernetes.

 ```
 kubectl get statefulsets,services,pods,pvc,pv
 ```

-Note: in some versions Helm may not be able to clean up all the deployment artifacts, e.g.: pvc/ and pv/.
-If necessary, use `helm delete` to delete those.
+> Note: In some versions, Helm may not be able to clean up all the deployment artifacts, e.g.: pvc/ and pv/.
+Check their existence with `kubectl get all` and if necessary, use `kubectl delete` to delete those.

+## Other Message Broker Deployment Configurations

+The `solace-kubernetes-quickstart/solace/values-examples` directory provides examples for `values.yaml` for several deployment configurations:

+* `dev100-direct-noha` (default if no argument provided): for development purposes, supports up to 100 connections, non-HA, simple local non-persistent storage
+* `prod1k-direct-noha`: production, up to 1000 connections, non-HA, simple local non-persistent storage
+* `prod1k-direct-noha-existingVolume`: production, up to 1000 connections, non-HA, bind the PVC to an existing external volume in the network
+* `prod1k-direct-noha-localDirectory`: production, up to 1000 connections, non-HA, bind the PVC to a local directory on the host node
+* `prod1k-direct-noha-provisionPvc`: production, up to 1000 connections, non-HA, bind the PVC to a provisioned PersistentVolume (PV) in Kubernetes
+* `prod1k-persist-ha-provisionPvc`: production, up to 1000 connections, HA, to bind the PVC to a provisioned PersistentVolume (PV) in Kubernetes

+Similar value-files can be defined extending above examples:

+- To open up more service ports for external access, add new ports to the `externalPort` list.
+For a list of available services and default ports refer to [Software Message Broker Configuration Defaults](https://docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/SW-Broker-Configuration-Defaults.htm) in the Solace customer documentation.

+- It is also possible to configure the message broker deployment with different CPU and memory resources to support more connections per message broker, by changing the solace `size` in `values.yaml`.
+The Kubernetes host node resources must be also provisioned accordingly.

+    * `dev100` (default): up to 100 connections, minimum requirements: 1 CPU, 1 GB memory
+    * `prod100`: up to 100 connections, minimum requirements: 2 CPU, 2 GB memory
+    * `prod1k`: up to 1,000 connections, minimum requirements: 2 CPU, 4 GB memory
+    * `prod10k`: up to 10,000 connections, minimum requirements: 4 CPU, 12 GB memory
+    * `prod100k`: up to 100,000 connections, minimum requirements: 8 CPU, 28 GB memory
+    * `prod200k`: up to 200,000 connections, minimum requirements: 12 CPU, 56 GB memory

 ## Contributing